 PWM1, PWM2, PWM3, PWM4 - Pulse width modulation outputs.
 Connect these pins to the PWM input pins of the Intersil driver IC.
 The number of active channels is determined by the state of PWM2, PWM3 and PWM4.
 Tie PWM2 to VCC to configure for 1-phase operation.
-Tie PWM3 to VCC to configure for 2-phase operation.
-Tie PWM4 to VCC to configure for 3-phase operation.
-In addition, tie PSI# to GND to configure for single phase operation with diode emulation.
+Tie PWM3 to VCC to configure for a 2-phase operation.
+Tie PWM4 to VCC to configure for a 3-phase operation.
+In addition, tie PSI# to GND to configure for a single phase operation as well.

-ISEN1+, ISEN1-; ISEN2+, ISEN2-; ISEN3+, ISEN3-; ISEN4+, ISEN4- The ISEN+ and ISEN- pins are current sense inputs to individual differential amplifiers.
-The sensed current is used for channel current balancing, overcurrent protection, and droop regulation.
-Inactive channels should have their respective current sense inputs left open (for example, open ISEN4+ and ISEN4- for 3-phase operation).
+ISEN1+, ISEN1-; ISEN2+, ISEN2-; ISEN3+, ISEN3-; ISEN4+, ISEN4-

+The ISEN+ and ISEN- pins are current sense inputs to individual differential amplifiers.
+The sensed current is used for channel current balancing and overcurrent protection.
+Inactive channels should have their respective current sense inputs left open (for example, open ISEN4+ and ISEN4- for a 3-phase operation).

 For DCR sensing, connect each ISEN- pin to the node between the RC sense elements.
-Tie the ISEN+ pin to the other end of the sense capacitor through a resistor, $R{\mbox{\scriptsize ISEN}}.$ The voltage across the sense capacitor is proportional to the inductor current.
-Therefore, the sense current is proportional to the inductor current and scaled by the DCR of the inductor and $R{\mbox{\scriptsize ISEN}}.$
+Tie the ISEN+ pin to the other end of the sense capacitor through a resistor, $R{\rm ISEN}$.
+The voltage across the sense capacitor is proportional to the inductor current.
+Therefore, the sense current is proportional to the inductor current and scaled by the DCR of the inductor and $R{\rm ISEN}$.

-To match the time delay of the internal circuit, a capacitor is needed between each ISEN+ pin and GND, as described in "Current Sensing" on page 14.
+To match the time delay of the internal circuit, a capacitor is needed between each ISEN+ pin and GND, as described in "Current Sensing" on page 13.

 IMON - IMON is the output pin of sensed, thermally compensated (if internal thermal compensation is used) average current.
-The voltage at IMON pin is proportional to the load current and the resistor value, and internally clamped to 1.11V plus the remote ground potential difference.
+The voltage at the IMON pin is proportional to the load current and the resistor value, and internally clamped to 1.11V plus the remote ground potential difference.
 If the clamped voltage (1.11V) is triggered, it will initiate the overcurrent shutdown.
 By choosing the proper value for the resistor at IMON pin, the overcurrent trip level can be set to be lower than the fixed internal overcurrent threshold.
-During the dynamic VID, the OCP function of this pin is disable to avoid falsely triggering.
+During the dynamic VID, the OCP function of this pin is disabled to avoid false triggering.
 Tie it to GND if not used.

 FS - Use this pin to set up the desired switching frequency.
-A resistor, placed from FS to ground/VCC will set the switching frequency.
+A resistor placed from FS to ground/VCC will set the switching frequency.
 The relationship between the value of the resistor and the switching frequency will be approximated by Equation 3.
-This pin is also used with SS and PSI# pins for phase dropping decoding.
-See Table 1.
+This pin is also used with the SS and PSI# pins for phase dropping decoding (see Table 2 on page 12).

 SS - Use this pin to set up the desired start-up oscillator frequency.
 A resistor placed from SS to ground/VCC will set up the soft-start ramp rate.
-The relationship between the value of the resistor and the soft-start ramp up time will be approximated by Equations 15 and 16.
-This pin is also used with FS and PSI# pins for phase dropping decoding.
-See Table 1.
+The relationship between the value of the resistor and the soft-start ramp-up time will be approximated by Equations 12 and 13.
+This pin is also used with the FS and PSI# pins for phase dropping decoding (see Table 2).

-VID7, VID6, VID5, VID4, VID3, VID2, VID1 and VID0 - These are the inputs to the internal DAC that generates the reference voltage for output regulation.
+VID7, VID6, VID5, VID4, VID3, VID2, VID1 and VID0 - These are the inputs to the internal DAC that generate the reference voltage for output regulation.
 All VID pins have no internal pull-up current sources until after TD3.
-Connect these pins either to open-drain outputs with external pull-up resistors or to active-pull-up outputs, as high as VCC plus 0.3V.
+Connect these pins either to open-drain outputs with external pull-up resistors or to active pull-up outputs, as high as VCC plus 0.3V.